- Assistant Professor, School Counseling

 Dr. Jack Simons, Associate Professor with tenure, graduated from University of Missouri-St. Louis with a doctorate in counseling in 2015.
-He began working at Mercy College in 2016.
+He began working at Mercy University in 2016.
 Dr. Simons has authored papers and assessments, and his work shows how important attitudes, identity, and resilience are to promote wellness and academic success among minorities.
 His career includes work in educational settings; hospitals; and the Frances McClelland Institute for Children, Youth, and Families at the University of Arizona.
 Dr. Simons has been nominated for both teaching and research awards, and he was recognized by the Western Association of Counselor Education and Supervision for his scholarship in Multicultural Counseling.
-In 2020, Dr. Simons received a Texaco Endowment Research Endowment Award to study STEM identity development at Mercy College.
+In 2020, Dr. Simons received a Texaco Endowment Research Endowment Award to study STEM identity development at Mercy University.
 Her teaching interests include human growth and development, group counseling, assessment, research, and social psychology.

 Ph.D., University of Missouri - St. Louis

 Dr. Simons is currently leading a study titled Stress, Identity, and Coping Among Transgender and Gender Non-Binary People.
 Gender minority individuals continue to suffer disparities in health outcomes compared to cisgender peers.
 Social changes have significantly changed the developmental trajectories of today's gender minority people, requiring we re-examine our knowledge of stress and health in this population.
 Documenting differences in identity, stress, and health will help improve provision of counseling services and achieve the public health service goal of reducing health disparities related to gender identity.